 There are some traditionalists who will not consider anything outside of strictly traditional Thai Massage methods.
 But there is no need for all of us to agree on everything.
 The world is getting richer with more massage styles, techniques, adaptations, and skills.

 Our choice at Thai Healing Massage Academy has been to not focus on the traditional Thai Massage Sen line thumbing method alone.
-Instead we have developed therapist-friendly alternative methods of moving energy which are working very well for our students.
+Instead, we have developed therapist-friendly alternative methods of moving energy which are working very well for our students and clients.